Eight of the Best: Camping by the Water in Victoria

 Barmah Lakes Camping Area, Barmah National Park

 Barmah National Park, right on the border of New South Wales, forms part of the world’s largest river red gum forest.
-The free campground sits at the convergence of Broken Creek, the Murray River and Lake Barmah – with lots of opportunity for swimming and fishing.
+The park protects 38 threatened and rare plant species and provides a crucial habitat for engaged and various other birds.
+The free campground sits at the convergence of Broken Creek, the Murray River and Lake Barmah, with lots of opportunity for swimming and fishing.
 On dry land, there are ample walking and cycling tracks around the lake.
-The campground has good phone reception throughout, and well-kept toilets.
+The campground has good phone reception throughout, and well-kept toilets, however dogs are not allowed.

 Barmah Lakes Camping Area, Barmah National Park